For SSW Students

 Disability is not considered in the admissions process for the School for Social Work.
 The unique academic structure and fast pace of the School for Social Work academic program can be both an asset and pose challenges for students with disabilities.
 It is important to consider a range of factors to determine the type of graduate program that best supports your individual learning needs.

-If you have a diagnosed disability and expect to need accommodations in graduate school, you must provide the college with medical or other information as needed to determine the accommodations you will need.
+If you have a diagnosed disability and are requesting accommodations in graduate school, you must provide the college with medical or other information as needed to determine the accommodations you will need.

 Enhanced Strategies for Learning

 Students who have been out of school for several years and away from the process of using disability accommodations or specialized learning and organizational strategies are encouraged to seek consultation before starting the program to determine how best to prepare for re-entry to an academic setting.
 Many students find that the academic demands of graduate study require new or enhanced strategies for learning.
-Making efforts to strengthen your studying, writing, reading and organizational skills before beginning graduate study will prove to be very beneficial.
+Making efforts to strengthen your studying, writing, reading and organizational skills before beginning graduate school will prove to be very beneficial.

 Students who will need supports such as books in alternative format, sign-language interpreters or captioning services must contact disability services at least six to eight weeks before the start of classes.
 Such lead time is necessary to evaluate your request and identify qualified service providers or contractors.